Continuing on with our PowerShell stories series next up we have a story from Josh Duffney about automating System Center Orchestrator!

 Be careful, when automating development work.

 After watching many Pluralsight courses on the matter and reading two books; Learn PowerShell 3 in a Month of Lunches and Learn PowerShell Toolmaking in a Month of Lunches, I felt ready to attempt this task.
-I started by breaking down the task in to sections; write silent installer, create configuration manager application, distribute, test deployment, configure detection method etc… In the beginning each of these were a PowerShell script, I’d execute manually.
-It worked great for me, but I quickly became a bottle neck or constraint.
+I started by breaking down the task into sections; write a silent installer, create configuration manager application, distribute, test deployment, configure detection method, etc. In the beginning, each of these was a PowerShell script, I’d execute manually.
+It worked great for me, but I quickly became a bottleneck or constraint.